decentraland/adr/docs/ADR-72-ab-testing.md

 )
 ```

-Finally you define your success metric (and time frame), this way the data team (or any other) will be abel to generate a dashboard to measure the success (or not) of your test.
+Finally, you define your success metric (and time frame), this way the data team (or any other) will be able to generate a dashboard to measure the success (or not) of your test.